Here you can read about the program and get all of the information you may need.

 - if you are from outside the EU, you must be a student and pass a language test,

-- have proved experience of full-time practical farm work in the requested type of farm (min.
+- have proven experience of full-time practical farm work in the requested type of farm (min.
 6 months),

 - preferably have a driving licence for car as well as for tractor